ZkAGI/ZkAGI_Trading_Agent/README.md

 ## Features

-- Fetches Bitcoin market analysis data from a specified API.
+- Fetches Bitcoin market analysis data
-- Analyzes the data using OpenAI's language model.
+- Analyzes the data using ZkAGI Zynapse API embedded with Nixtla Time series transformer.
-- Executes a swap if the signal is "buy".
+- Executes a swap using wallet in TEE if the signal is "buy".
-- Provides a colorful and formatted output for better readability.
-- Uses environment variables for configuration.
+- User authenticates actions using Tg double check.

 ## Requirements

 - Python 3.x
 - `requests` library
-- `openai` library
+- `Zynapse API` key
 - `python-dotenv` library
 - `colorama` library